tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 1.0.4 =
 * Fixed bug of setting user agent strings.
-  Use `ip-geo-block-user-agent` for filter hook to change strings.
+  Use `ip-geo-block-headers` for filter hook to change strings.

 = 1.0.3 =
 * Temporarily stop setting user agent strings to avaoid bug at commenting.